jimbostoun/jimbostoun/README.md

 ### :man_technologist: About me 🤞

-I don't have an IT degree, but I do have experience and love for testing.
-I think I still have a lot to learn.
-I expect that I will meet new instruments and level up in the ones I already know.
-Feel free to ask questions and look for information on your own.
+Currently, I am trying to develop in the direction of quality assurance.
+I like to learn something new, don't hesitate to ask questions and look for information on my own.

 Superpower - I can figure out any topic overnight.